 Besides a good nature walk in Falls Park, massage is a wonderful way to relieve your body of stress.
 Massage increases serotonin production, easing anxiety and depression.
 Elevated levels of the stress hormone cortisol have been clinically shown in trials to directly suppress immune system functioning and have been directly linked to depression, stress and many diseases including cancer.
 Take preventative action or compliment traditional medicine with a stress-reducing massage.

 Massage therapy decreased the occurrence of headaches, sleep disturbances and distress symptoms and increased serotonin levels in adults with migraine headaches.
 Hernandez-Reif, M., Field, T., Dieter, J., Swerdlow. & Diego, M., (1998).
 Migraine headaches were reduced by massage therapy.
 International Journal of Neuroscience, 96, 1-11.

-I often recommend CranioSacral Therapy and lavender essential oil to my clients who suffer from frequent headaches.
+I often recommend lavender & peppermint essential oil to my clients who suffer from frequent headaches.

 With arm and leg stretches, we create space & open up the joints to stimulate synovial fluid production.
 This fluid provides for more cushion adding a spring to your step and lubrication, reducing that grinding feeling in the rotator cuff.
 Even if you don't like stretches, gentle movements of the limbs help, too.

 Massage shifts the balance from the sympathetic (fight or flight response) to the parasympathetic, which allows us to rest and repair.
 Often, massage can be so relaxing that clients often fall asleep during their session!